talhamirzaa/MAD_lab_Exp_01/README.md

-# Experiment No 1: First Flutter App
+# Experiment No 1: First Flutter Application

 A new Flutter project.
 This project is a starting point for a Flutter application.